mrfhitz/Mac-OS-X-Dev-Setup/README.md

 - [Apps](#apps)

 ## System update
 First thing you need to do, on any OS actually, is update the system!
 For that: Apple Icon > Software Update...
+Well done, you work like a pro!

 ## System preferences
 If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.